Does Sealcoating Work in California?

 Pick a Pro

-Applying sealcoat pays for itself many times over — by substantially delaying the inevitable (and much larger) expense of repaving asphalt.
-You definitely want to hire a company with the tools, equipment & expertise to install a sealcoat that does its job.
+Applying sealcoat pays for itself many times over, by substantially delaying the inevitable (and much larger) expense of repaving asphalt.
+You definitely want to hire a company with the tools, equipment, and expertise to install a sealcoat that does its job.
 An experienced contractor will:

 • Custom mix a sealcoat that meets the specific requirements of your location.